MTA (app)

 MTA is a mobile application-based passenger information display system developed by the Metropolitan Transportation Authority (MTA) of New York City, formerly known as MYmta until 2024.
 A beta version of the app was launched on July 2, 2018.
 While other applications exist which serve similar functions, the MTA app is an all-in-one source for data provided directly by the MTA.

 Functionality

 The MTA App is intended to combine MTA functionalities that are already available in separate apps such as Subway Time, Bus Time, and the Long Island Rail Road (LIRR) and Metro-North Railroad Train Time applications into one all-encompassing application.
 The app also includes trip planning and paratransit functionalities, and will eventually include fare payment options as well.

 Live information

 Similar to the MTA's Subway Time app, MYmta includes live subway arrival times.
-Furthermore, the app also includes live bus arrival times and map tracking with functionality similar to that found in the MTA Bus Time app, in addition to Long Island Rail Road and Metro-North Railroad tracking similar to that seen in the MTA TrainTime app.
-It also features modes of transportation not operated by the MTA, such as the Staten Island Ferry, PATH, JFK AirTrain, Newark AirTrain, and NJ Transit services.
+Furthermore, the app also includes live bus arrival times and map tracking with functionality similar to that found in the MTA Bus Time app.